narcotic-sh/senko/README.md

 # Senko
 > 閃光 (senkō) - a flash of light

-A very fast speaker diarization pipeline.
+A very fast and accurate speaker diarization pipeline.

 1 hour of audio processed in 5 seconds (RTX 4090, Ryzen 9 7950X). ~17x faster than [Pyannote 3.1](https://huggingface.co/pyannote/speaker-diarization-3.1).

-On M3 Macbook Air, 1 hour in 23.5 seconds (~14x faster).
+On Apple M3, 1 hour in 23.5 seconds (~14x faster).

+The pipeline achieves a best score of 10.5% DER on VoxConverse, 9.3% on AISHELL-4, and 24.9% on AMI (IHM/SDM).

-This pipeline is used in the [Zanshin](https://github.com/narcotic-sh/zanshin) media player.
+Senko powers the [Zanshin](https://github.com/narcotic-sh/zanshin) media player.

 ## Usage
 ```python